Undergraduate minor: economics

 ECON:4160 Public Sector Economics3 s.h.

-Economic functions of government; budgetary processes; effects of government expenditures, taxation on resource allocation, income distribution, economic growth, and stability.
+Economic functions of government; social welfare programs; income distribution; policies that address market failures; budgetary processes; effects of government expenditures; taxation.
 Prerequisites: ECON:3100 and ECON:3150.

 ECON:4170 Monetary Economics3 s.h.